uga-libraries/web-download/README.md

 This will open a GUI (graphical user interface) for users to enter two points of information:
 * Folder with CSVs from Archive-It with the files to be downloaded.
 * Title of the Archive-It collection that the files are part of.

+### Testing

+Use the [Testing Instructions](documentation/testing_instructions.md) as a guide for designing tests or as a basis for creating unit tests for the functions.

 ## Workflow